YuhangMing/YuhangMing.github.io/_posts/2018-10-09-review-semantic-SLAM.markdown

 First of all, as stated above, they are more discriminative, which helps data association; Secondly, they can serve to inform robotic tasks that require higher level information, saying if a robot that needs to reason about moving from point A to B needs access to place identities (room, corridor, kitchen etc), while a robot that manipulates objects needs information about object identities and affordances (What can be done with the object?
 How to grab it?
 How is it supported in space?)
 [6].

+Challenges with object SLAM:

+When using objects as higher level features, there are 2 major challenges, as mentioned in [8].
+First, there are multiple instances of the object class.
+Without correct data association, it is hard to distinguish different object instances.
+Standard pose-graph SLAM algorithms can only optimize poses with exact data association, such as g2o, isam, gtsam.
+The second challenge is high false positive rates.
+Blindly using these unfiltered detections in standard SLAM algorithms will lead to “non-exist” nodes and cause loop closure failures.

 ### Semantic Information
 #### --- How it is extracted and used in SLAM systems